Hornsby

 Residential development activity is lower than average in Hornsby according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Hornsby has experienced around 49 dwellings receiving development approval per year.
-Approximately 248 homes were approved over the past five financial years, from FY-21 to FY-25, and 9 have been approved so far in FY-26.
-The population has declined recently, suggesting new supply has likely kept pace with demand, offering good choice to buyers.

-New properties are constructed at an average expected construction cost value of $571,000, indicating a focus on the premium segment by developers.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Hornsby has experienced around 49 dwellings receiving development approval per year.
+Over the past five financial years, between FY-21 and FY-25, approximately 248 homes were approved, with a further 9 approved so far in FY-26.
+The average construction cost value of new properties is $571,000, indicating a focus on the premium segment.

 In FY-26, there have been $22.0 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to Greater Sydney, Hornsby has around three-quarters the rate of new dwelling approvals per person and ranks among the 43rd percentile nationally, suggesting more limited choices for buyers and supporting demand for existing homes.
-Development activity has picked up recently.
+Compared to Greater Sydney, Hornsby has around three-quarters the rate of new dwelling approvals per person and ranks among the 43rd percentile nationally, suggesting limited choices for buyers and supporting demand for existing homes.
+However, recent periods have seen an increase in development activity.
 New development consists of 49.0% standalone homes and 51.0% medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
 Hornsby indicates a mature market with around 386 people per approval.

-Looking ahead, Hornsby is expected to grow by 2,072 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-Development appears to be keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.
+According to the latest AreaSearch quarterly estimate, Hornsby is expected to grow by 2,066 residents through to 2041.
+Development is keeping pace with projected growth, but buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development